-Our business is dependent on the ability of consumers to travel, particularly by air.
-We do not expect economic and operating conditions for our business to improve until consumers are once again willing and able to travel, and our travel suppliers are once again able to serve those consumers.
-This may not occur until well after the broader global economy begins to improve.
+Our business is dependent on the ability and willingness of consumers to travel, particularly by air.
+While we have experienced a gradual recovery in our primary metrics over the past few years, we do not expect economic and operating conditions for our business to fully recover until consumers, including business travelers, are once again willing and able to travel, and our travel suppliers are once again able to fully serve those consumers, the timing of which is uncertain.
 Additionally, our business is also dependent on consumer sentiment and discretionary spending patterns.
-Significant increases in levels of unemployment in the United States and other regions have occurred and are expected to continue due to the adoption of social distancing and other policies to slow the spread of the virus, which have had and are likely to continue to have a negative impact on consumer discretionary spending, including for the travel industry.
 Even when economic and operating conditions for our business improve, we cannot predict the long-term effects of the pandemic on our business or the travel industry as a whole.
 If the travel industry is fundamentally changed by the COVID-19 outbreak in ways that are detrimental to our operating model, our business may continue to be adversely affected even as the broader global economy recovers.

-To the extent that the COVID-19 outbreak continues to adversely affect our business and financial performance, it may also have the effect of heightening many of the other risks identified in this "Risk Factors" section, such as those relating to our substantial amount of outstanding indebtedness.
+To the extent that the ongoing effects of the COVID-19 outbreak continue to adversely affect our business and financial performance, it may also heighten many of the other risks identified in this "Risk Factors" section, such as those relating to our substantial amount of outstanding indebtedness and our need to generate sufficient cash flows to service our indebtedness.